tymyrddin/purple/source/docs/ai-security/input.md

-# What the model reads
+# Inputs to the model

 In startups and scale-ups, security operations depend on signals generated from within the product itself.
 Those signals are not produced by a separate monitoring system; they come from the same surfaces users interact